 If you used Group Policy to defer upgrades, you can refer to this guide to undo the changes.

-A metered connection will also block the Windows 10 version 1909 from installing on your device.
+A metered connection will also block the Windows 10 November 2019 Update from installing on your device.
 If you have your wireless or wired connection set as metered, you can remove the block on Settings > Network & Internet > Wi-Fi (or Ethernet), select the network, and turn off the Set as metered connection toggle switch.

 Repair Windows Update to download version 1909